Lost but not least! Zhané – So Badd (Motown/Illtown)

 Motown obviously decided otherwise at the time.
 They ended up passing on it.
 Accordingly due to the relatively poor reception of the album and the two singles they released from it.
 Its title track and the Ashford & Simpson penned ‘Request Line’.
 This sadly resulted in the two ladies parting ways, after a couple of extra collabs with Alias LJ and Naughty By Nature.
 So badd at the end, isn’t it?

 Renée Neufville and Jean Norris first met while attending Philadelphia’s Temple University where they used to sing together at talent shows back in the early 90’s.
 Not an entity as such, they used to collaborate on each other’s song.
 They first recorded together in 1991 at the initiative of DJ Jazzy Jeff.
-This resulted in a cover version of Anita Ward‘s ‘Ring My Bell’ on the album that featured DJ Jazzy Jeff & The Fresh Prince’s ‘Summertime’.
+This resulted in a cover version of Anita Ward‘s ‘Ring My Bell’ one can find on DJ Jazzy Jeff & The Fresh Prince’s 1992 ‘Homebase’ album.

 Their 1994 debut-album – ‘Pronounced Jah-Nay’- got them twice in the top 40 successively with ‘Groove Thang’ and ‘Sending My Love’.
 They eventually scored a 4th Top 40 hit with their cover version of Evelyn Champagne King‘s ‘Shame’.
 A track taken from the ‘A Low Down Dirty Shame’ OST.

 Zhané kept on surfing on the hype while collaborating with De La Soul and Busta Rhymes in 1996.
 They released their follow-up album – ‘Saturday Night’ – the year after.
 It featured ‘Request Line’ which would be their last Top 40 hit.
 Disappointed by the lack of reaction, they got released from their contract with Motown and eventually followed with a couple of extra collaborations before disbanding…